 The International City/County Management Association (ICMA) Annual Conference is the largest gathering of local government professionals in the world and offers an abundance of educational, information-sharing, and networking tools to help local government management professionals manage their communities in today’s complex environment.
+Learn more about ICMA »

 Local government management professionals of all career stages and backgrounds come to the ICMA Annual Conference each year.
+The audience includes:

 Anyone!
 While non-members are encouraged to join ICMA to enjoy the benefits of membership, submissions are accepted by members and non-members alike.